30 Most Controversial Olympians of All Time

 Medals won: 0

-Bottom Line: Madeline de Jesus (Tie)
+Bottom Line: Madeline and Margaret de Jesus

 Madeline was injured and unable to participate in the 400-meter race but invited her sister Margaret to participate in her place.
+Margaret actually qualified for the final, but they were removed from the final after their coach discovered the ruse.

 9. Frederick Lorz